Kilemonn/Mock-All/README.md

 @NotMocked
 ```

+Currently these objects annotated with `@NotMocked` will be created via its default zero argument constructor.

 ### Initialise as Spy

 Similarly to how objects are marked to be created as actual objects, you can provide a list of classes that should be initialised as spy objects instead of mocks during the initialisation.